What Type of Pillow Is Best for Side Sleepers?

 Sleeping with a pillow that's too thick or firm forces your neck to bend in the opposite direction.
 Straining your neck muscles for the entire night can cause soreness, stiffness, or even severe pain.

 The side sleeping position also stacks one leg on top of the other, and the weight of the upper leg and bulkiness of the upper kneecap can put undue stress on the bottom leg and knee.
 Your upper hip is also likely to rotate toward the surface of your mattress, which pushes the spine out of line.
-As wit

 Side sleepers need a pillow that's just the right height to keep their head and neck supported.
 While a pillow that's too thick bends the neck upward, one that's too thin lets the head dangle and pulls the neck down toward the bed.